trickerer01/Ruxx/README.md

 #### Misc & Tools
 - **View -> Log** - if you want some readable output
 - **Edit -> Prefix file names with \<prefix>** - all downloaded files will be named accordingly and not just numbers.
 This option is enabled by default
+- **Edit -> Extend file names with extra info** - all file names will include short representation of their source and major tags if any.
+This may extend full path to the file including file name up to 200 symbols total
 - **Edit -> Save tags** - an additional (text) file will be created containing tags for every file.
 Format is `<file>: <tags>`
 - **Edit -> Save source links** - an additional (text) file will be created containing source (if present) for every file.
 Format is `<file>: <source>`
 - **Connection -> Headers / Cookies** - solely to work with cloudflare protected sites (RN).
 You'll have to provide your `cf_clearance` cookie, and the `user-agent` header has to match the one used in your web browser for target wesite - to find it while browsing said website open `Web Developer tools -> Network`, reload the page and check request headers